reductstore/homepage/_posts/2022-05-21-multi-server-nginx.md

 ### Conclusions

-Because Reduct Stroge has HTTP API to access its data,  you can easily use it with other technologies like NGINX, Apache, K8S etc. and integrate it into your infrastructure.
-I hope, the tutorial was helpful.
+Because Reduct Stroge has HTTP API to access its data,  you can easily use it with other technologies like NGINX, Apache, K8S etc., and integrate it into your infrastructure.
+I hope this tutorial was helpful.

 ### P.S